nadinespy/BBVI_SGD/README.md

 BBVI can be demonstrated using the following visualization: A simpler model (the Gaussian distribution) is used to approximate a more complex posterior distribution (the funnel-like distribution) in an optimization framework (i.e., with each iteration, the approximating distribution comes closer to the true posterior distribution).
 The full target distribution is approximated by estimating its mean and log variance parameters.

+In the way BBVI is implemented here, the user has to provide only a log probability function as a function argument (since functions are first-class citizens in Python, using functions as arguments is a helpful pattern), which then gets embedded (in a “closure”) inside the Black Box Variational Inference “objective function”.
+This allows us to create an objective function which, when optimized, approximates the posterior distribution that was represented by the original log probability - and since we only require a log probability function for this, it’s possible to perform this approximation in a very general (“black box”) way.

-We use a callback function (in [BBVI_SGD_PHI.py](https://github.com/nadinespy/BBVI_SGD/blob/main/BBVI_SGD_PHI.py)) to create Matplotlib figures of the true and approximative distribution in real-time.
+Moreover, we use a callback function (in [BBVI_SGD_PHI.py](https://github.com/nadinespy/BBVI_SGD/blob/main/BBVI_SGD_PHI.py)) to create Matplotlib figures of the true and approximative distribution in real-time.

 <img src="https://github.com/nadinespy/BBVI_SGD/blob/main/2d_variational_inf.gif?raw=true" alt="Variational Inference" width="45%" />